Combinatorial formulas for Macdonald polynomials by superizations: Proofs of Theorems , and

-\begin{remark} In the compact combinatorial formula (\ref{E:main_comp}) for $P_{\lambda}(X;q,t)$, the coefficient $d_{\sigma}(t)$ defined in (\ref{E:dsigma}) is determined by the sequences $\{\nu_{i,j}\}$ and $s$.
-Moreover, the statistics $\maj(\sigma)$ and $\eta^{\circ}(\sigma)$, together with the term $c_{\sigma}(q,t)$ can also be expressed in terms of these same sequences. \end{remark} \begin{example} We continue with Example \ref{Example:mainT}.
+\begin{example} We continue with Example \ref{Example:mainT}.
 Since there is only one sorted tableau $\sigma$ in this example, we have $d_{\sigma}(t)={2\brack 1}_t {3\brack 2}_t$.
 The compact formula (\ref{E:main_comp}) then shows that the contribution of the six non-attacking and top-row increasing tableaux in $[\sigma]$ is

 In other words, the polynomial $1+2t+2t^2+t^3$ is captured by the multiplicity $d_{\sigma}(t)$. \end{example}